 State ELL Resources

-Parent Notifications: Parent letters notifying students of placement in an English language development program are currently available in 15 languages on the state website.
+Parent Notifications: Parent documents are currently available in multiple languages on the state website.

 ELP Standards: ELPA21

 Assessment: Measurements of Student Progress (MSP)

 AFT Washington is a state federation affiliated with the American Federation of Teachers, AFL-CIO.
 We represent about 4,500 members including faculty from community and technical colleges and pre-K.

 WAESOL, the Washington state affiliate to Teachers of English to Speakers of Other Languages (TESOL), is a professional, non-profit organization whose purpose is to serve members of the ESL community in the state of Washington.

 Washington Education Association is a National Education Association State Affiliate that regularly lobbies legislators for the resources schools need, campaigns for higher professional standards for the teaching profession, and files legal actions to protect academic freedom and the rights of school employees.

 The Washington State PIRC provides meaningful and useful information, training and education to parents (families) with at-risk children through on-site regional activities and a technology-supported statewide dissemination design.

 Ruiz Soto, Ariel G., Sarah Hooker, and Jeanne Batalova.
 2015.
 States and Districts with the Highest Number and Share of English Language Learners.
 Washington, DC: Migration Policy Institute. http://www.migrationpolicy.org/research/states-and-districts-highest-number-and-share-english-language-learners